mwittig/vagrant-pimatic-dev/README.md

 # vagrant-pimatic-dev
 `vagrant-pimatic-dev` creates and configures a portable, reproducible and lightweight virtual development environment for pimatic.
 It enables cross-platform development of pimatic and pimatic plugins.

-This is a fork https://github.com/baswenneker/vagrant-pimatic-dev.git which I tweaked to setup node v4.x and the pimatic v0.9 branch for testing.
+This is a fork from https://github.com/baswenneker/vagrant-pimatic-dev.git which I tweaked to setup pimatic from git using the v0.9 branch and node v4.2 for testing.

 ## Installation
 First, make sure you have the latest version of [Vagrant](http://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed.